mlflow/mlflow/docs/source/projects.rst

 Run an MLflow Project on Kubernetes (experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. important:: As an experimental feature, the API is subject to change.

 You can run MLflow Projects with :ref:`Docker environments <project-docker-container-environments>` on Kubernetes.
-The following sections provide an overview of the feature, including a simple Project execution guide with examples. **Note**: this feature is experimental - the API is subject to change.
+The following sections provide an overview of the feature, including a simple Project execution guide with examples.

 To see this feature in action, you can also refer to the